surma/surma.dev/content/things/webgpu.md

 Adapters, in turn, are the translation layer from operation system’s native graphics API to WebGPU.
 As the browser is a single OS-level application that can run multiple web applications, there is yet again a need for multiplexing, so that each web app feels like it has sole control of the GPU.
 This is modelled in WebGPU with the concept of _logical_ devices.

 To get access to an adapter, you call `navigator.gpu.getAdapter()`.
 At the time of writing, [`requestAdapter()`][requestAdapter] takes very few options.
 The options allow you to request a high-performance or low-energy adapter (and, by extension, GPU).

+> **Software rendering:** Some implementations also offer a “fallback adapter” for systems with no GPU or a GPU that isn’t sufficiently capable.
+Fallback adapters are effectively a pure software implementation, which will not be very fast but keeps your app functional.

 If this succeeds, i.e. the returned adapter is non-`null`, you can inspect the adapter’s capabilities and request a logical device from the adapter using [`adapter.requestDevice()`][requestDevice].

 ```js
 if (!navigator.gpu) throw Error("WebGPU not supported.");